Easy Maple Syrup Pancake Recipe (Fluffy, Real Maple Flavor)

 - Crispy bacon + a pinch of flaky salt

-Tip: warm maple syrup 10 to 15 seconds so it spreads thin and glossy.
+Tip: warm maple syrup for 10 to 15 seconds so it spreads thin and glossy.

-Maplelixir: a premium, classy maple finish for your pancake stack
+Maplelixir: a premium, classy maple finish for your pancake recipe

 What Maplelixir is, and how it is different from regular maple syrup